DaryeL02/odin-recipes/README.md

 my first odin project

 Odin-recipe will be a site where you can find some recipes.
-This project is where I will practice my HTML skills.
+This project is just to practice my html skills.